-Synchronized - By selecting Synchronized, all nodes in the network will periodically synchronize their time clocks to a beacon that is broadcasted by the WSDA gateway.
+Synchronized - All nodes in the network will periodically synchronize their time clocks to a beacon that is broadcasted by the WSDA gateway.
 Each beacon contains a UTC timestamp, allowing nodes to timestamp their collected data within an accuracy of +/- 50 us.
 Each node will also buffer data and transmit this data in time-slots allocated prior to sampling.
 Using time-slots assures the transmissions will not "collide", or corrupt each other.
 It also provides a means for efficiently scaling the size of the network to allow as much data throughput as possible.

-If Synchronized is deselected, the node will not require a beacon time source and will transmit a data transmission for each measurement sweep.
-The user should deselect Synchronized if, either low latency, or the lowest possible power at slow sample rates, is required.
+Deselect Synchronized if low latency, or the lowest power at slow sample rates, is required.

-Lossless - The user can achieve near lossless data collection in most environments through the use of data buffering, radio acknowledgments, and retransmissions.
+• Lossless - The user can achieve near lossless data collection in most environments through the use of data buffering, radio acknowledgments, and retransmissions.
 Each node buffers collected data and timestamps to an internal 2 Mbit FIFO buffer.
 For each transmission, data is pulled from this buffer.
-And upon receiving the data packet, an acknowledgment is sent from the WSDA gateway that is providing the beacon.
 The node will retransmit data until this acknowledgment is received.
 Inherent overhead in the transmission scheduling protocol assures the node time to recover from periods of poor radio communication.
 This feature allows lossless performance in environments where the node achieves as low as 50% packet error rate.
 It also allows for operation in situations where the gateway and node move in and out of range of each other.